Practical Nursing vs. Professional Nursing: Understanding the Differences

 Once you are an LPN, there are many opportunities to further develop your career.
-Rasmussen College has the option for LPNs to earn a Practical Nursing Associate’s Mobility degree (LPN to ADN Bridge) which takes about nine months to complete.
-The degree prepares you for a career as a RN, and provides you with the necessary tools and knowledge to take the NCLEX-RN.
+LPNs can go onto pursue their associate degree in nursing (ADN), which typically takes as few as 12 to 18 months to complete.
+The degree program prepares you for a career as an RN and provides you with the necessary tools and knowledge to sit for the NCLEX-RN.

-With the professional nursing track, you have the option to earn either an Associate’s degree or Bachelor of Science in Nursing (BSN) degree, which are both approved by the Minnesota, Wisconsin, and Florida Boards of Nursing.
-Both degree holders must pass their National Council Licensure Exam (NCLEX-RN) after graduation to become a licensed RN.
-You will need either degree, in addition to a license to receive an entry-level professional nursing position.
+On the professional nursing track, you have the option to either earn an ADN or Bachelor of Science in Nursing (BSN).
+You’ll have to pass the National Council Licensure Exam (NCLEX-RN) after graduation to become a licensed RN, regardless of which degree you earn.

-RNs are responsible for assessing the medical history and symptoms of patients, planning individualized care, implementing their recovery plan based on diagnostic tests, and administering treatments and medications.
-They also consult with physicians and other healthcare professionals, among many other duties.
+RNs are responsible for assessing the medical history and symptoms of patients, planning individualized care, implementing their recovery plan based on diagnostic tests and administering treatments and medications.
+They also consult with physicians and other healthcare professionals, among several other duties.

-In addition, educating patients and their families is another key role of being a RN.
-The RN must be confident in teaching the patient and their family how to care for the ill or injured patient as well as assist in rehabilitation and therapeutic care.
-Nurses also take on the task of providing grief counseling for those in a critical care setting.
+Educating patients and their families is another important role of being a RN.
+The RN must be confident in teaching the patient and their family how to care for the ill or injured patient while also assisting in rehabilitation and therapeutic care.
+RNs may also take on the task of providing grief counseling for those in a critical care setting.

-Another path includes being a critical care nurse that works in an intensive care or emergency unit at a hospital and provides initial evaluations and care for patients with life-threatening conditions.
-According to the BLS, hospital nurses are more likely to work nights and weekends compared to office nurses due to the increased need for 24-hour patient care.
+Another path includes critical care in an intensive care or emergency unit at a hospital, where nurses provided initial evaluations and care for patients with life-threatening conditions.
+Hospital nurses are more likely to work nights and weekends compared to office nurses due to the increased need for 24-hour patient care.

-Nursing education will include both in-classroom, and hands-on training (also known as clinical training) with an experienced nurse, according to the BLS.
-Professional nursing degree courses at Rasmussen College include:
+Nursing education includes both in-classroom and hands-on training, also known as clinical training.
+Some professional nursing degree courses to look forward to at Rasmussen College are: